-- Complaints and grievances and determining quality of care impact. - latrogenic events such as, hospital-acquired infections reported on claims and reviewing encounter submissions. - Inpatient admissions to evaluate and monitor the medical necessity and appropriateness of ongoing care and services.
-Safety issues may be identified during this review.

-- Identified potential quality of care issues. - Auditing Alliance internal processes/systems and delegated providers. - Credentialing and re-credentialing of malpractice, license suspension registries, loss of hospital privileges for providers. - Site review of provider offices for compliance with safety, infection control, emergency, and access standards. - Operations compliance with local regulatory practices. - Medication usage (e.g., monitoring number of rescue medications used by asthmatics). - Pharmacy benefit management to notify members and providers of medication recalls and warnings. - Reviewing hospital readmission reports. - Improve continuity and coordination of care between practitioners. - In addition to providing educational outreach to members (e.g., member newsletter, telephonic outreach) on patient safety topics including questions asked prior to surgery and questions asked about drug-drug interaction.
+- Complaints and grievances and determining quality of care impact. - latrogenic events such as hospital-acquired infections reported on claims and reviewing encounter submissions. - Inpatient admissions to evaluate and monitor the medical necessity and appropriateness of ongoing care and services.
+Safety issues may be identified during this review. - · Identified potential quality of care issues. - · Auditing Alliance internal processes/systems and delegated providers. - Credentialing and re-credentialing of malpractice, license suspension registries, loss of hospital privileges for providers. - Site review of provider offices for compliance with safety, infection control, emergency, and access standards. - Operations compliance with local regulatory practices. - Medication usage (e.g., monitoring the number of rescue medications used by asthmatics). - Pharmacy benefit management to notify members and providers of medication recalls and warnings. - Reviewing hospital readmission reports. - Improve continuity and coordination of care between practitioners. - Quality of care issues related to Long Term Care - In addition to providing educational outreach to members (e.g., member newsletter, telephonic outreach) on patient safety topics including questions asked prior to surgery and questions asked about drug-drug interaction.